William Sio

-Personal
+Personal life

 Sio is a Samoan who was born in Samoa and came to New Zealand in 1969.
 He has the matai (chieftain title) of Aupito from the Matatufu village of the Lotofaga district on the island of Upolu.
 He belongs to the extended family called Aiga Sa Aupito, which he now heads, as his father, Aupito Pupu Sio, bestowed the title in a 'fa'aui le ula' from father to son.
 Sio is a Mormon and has served as one of their bishops.
 He is married with a family of adult and young children.

 While growing up in New Zealand during the 1970s, Sio and his family experienced a police dawn raid, which disproportionately targeted members of the Pasifika communities.
 Sio recalled that he was personally traumatised by the raid and that his father, who had recently bought the house, was helpless.